Girard Boulevard Complete Streets Master Plan

 Update, June 19, 2015:

 Councilors Isaac Benton and Rey Garduño have approved set-aside funding for the production of engineering documents for this project.
 These documents would include detailed striping diagrams for the entire extent of the project, including bicycle lanes and "sharrow" markings where described in the plan document below, and sidewalk improvements for the segment between Central Ave. and Lomas Blvd.
 This is the next required step toward implementation of the Girard Blvd.
 Complete Street Plan.
-We expect to hold a public meeting sometime in Fall to present the engineering drawings and information about these improvements.
+We expect to hold a public meeting sometime in the next few months to present the engineering drawings and information about these improvements.
 Stay tuned to this page for additional details.

 At the request of abutting neighborhoods and in light of new development and changing transportation needs at the University of New Mexico, City Councilors Isaac Benton and Rey Garduño are sponsoring a street improvement master plan study of Girard Boulevard.